This year Millar West have been trading for an incredible 36 years! That’s the same amount of time as;

 Sally K Ride first US woman astronaut in space as a crew member aboard space shuttle challenger

-and last but not least I was 7 and my bestie Andrea had just started at my primary school….lots of (mischievous) fun times ahead.
+and last but not least I was 7 and my bestie had just started at my primary school….lots of (mischievous) fun times ahead.

 Employing family and friends since its humble beginnings Millar West really are a friendly family business, but lets go back….way, way back (sorry pops) to the beginning of the Millar West story.